duckietown/docs-brown/book/doc-sky/project3-pidcontrollers/30-tuning.md

 4. Fly your drone!
 5. Empirically tune your altitude pid gains on your drone as you did in the simulator portion of this project <sup id="a3">[3](#f3)</sup>

-Take a video of your drone flying first using our altidude pid by running pid_controller.py in \`4, then take a video of your tuned pid by running student_pid_controller.py in '4.
+Take a video of your drone flying first using our altitude pid by running pid_controller.py in \`4, then take a video of your tuned pid by running student_pid_controller.py in '4.
 See if you can get yours to track the altitude setpoint better than ours!
 The drone should get to the setpoint quickly and stay there without bouncing up and down. *Submit these videos in Github Classroom as 2.4.1 and 2.4.2*

 ## Problem 5: Position Control
 Once you have achieved good trim, you can try position control.
 Try to fly your drone for an entire battery without touching the controls!
 Do not try this until your I term preloads have been tuned as described above.

 This video demonstrates the drone doing a zero velocity hover and drifting in the scene.
 Then we turn on position hold (you can tell because it drops the throttle as it takes over, and holds its position for several minutes.

-Then we turn off the positon hold so you can see it drift again, and then turn it on again at the end and land.
+Then we turn off the position hold so you can see it drift again, and then turn it on again at the end and land.
 You can tell when it is turned on because we move the drone back to the center of the flight area before each hold.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WTohnsKs7dU" frameborder="0" allowfullscreen></iframe>

 ### Exercises

 Engage position control in two steps.
 First you have to tell the drone to “remember” a frame.
 You can do this using the “r” key.
 This will save the frame at the drone’s current location.
 Next you have to engage or disengage position control.
-You can engage this mode with the “p” key, and disengage with 'v' for velocity contorl.
+You can engage this mode with the “p” key, and disengage with 'v' for velocity control.
 So the procedure is to first save a frame (target location for the position hold) using “r” and then shortly after (before drifting too much) type “p”.

 Position hold works best over a textured surface with lots of visual contrast.
 Even when doing position hold, always be ready to kill in case of a mishap.
 Especially be careful when looking at other windows.

 ### Try the following:
-1. Engage position hold using the procedure decribed above.
+1. Engage position hold using the procedure described above.
 Observe the drone's behavior.
 How is it different from velocity mode?

 2. How long are you able to hold position?
 Ideally you should be able to do this in one spot for an entire battery.
 If not, try retuning your I term preloads above.